 In fact, the RUSH Delivery LIMA is my EDC CCW bag of choice!

-It has a main compartment, front admin panel, 17″ laptop pouch, and a CCW pouch as wide as the bag is.
+It has a main compartment, front admin panel, 17″ laptop sleeve, and a CCW pouch as wide as the bag is.

 The straps are adjustable on both ends and there’s a waist strap for holding the bag tight when you need it to not flop around.

 I have medical supplies throughout the admin pocket (knowing how to stop bleeding is a very important skill, after all) and have the CCW pocket set up for a handgun.